Katsevich-Lab/import-yao-2023/README.md

 # Yao 2023 Data Repository

 This repository contains code and data structure for importing and processing the **Yao 2023 single-cell RNA sequencing data**.
-The experiments in Yao et al. involve **19 runs** conducted on **THP-1 cell line**.
+The experiments in Yao et al. involve **19 runs** for conventional CRISPER KO screens conducted on **THP-1 cell line**.

 Data from the runs are labeled from **SRR22814695** to **SRR22814713**